Goa Inquisition: The beginning of the Inquisition

 Sephardic Jews living in Goa, many of whom had fled the Iberian Peninsula to escape the excesses of the Spanish Inquisition, were also persecuted in case they, or their ancestors, had fraudulently converted to Christianity.
 The narrative of Da Fonseca describes the violence and brutality of the inquisition.
 The records speak of the demand for hundreds of prison cells to accommodate the accused.

-From 1560 to 1774, a total of 16,172 persons were tried by the tribunals of the Inquisition.
-While it also included individuals of different nationalities, the overwhelming majority, nearly three-quarters, were natives, almost equally represented by Catholics and non-Christians.
-Many of these were hauled up for crossing the border and cultivating lands there.

 According to Benton, between 1561 and 1623, the Goa Inquisition brought 3,800 cases.
 This was a large number given that the total population of Goa was about 60,000 in the 1580s with an estimated Hindu population then about a third or 20,000.

 Seventy-one autos de fé ("act of faith") were recorded, the grand spectacle of public penance often followed by convicted individuals being variously punished up to and including burning at the stake.
 In the first few years alone, over 4000 people were arrested.
 According to Machado, in its two-and-a-half centuries of existence in Goa, the Inquisition burnt 57 people to death at the stake and 64 in effigy, of whom 105 were men and 16 were women.
 The sentence of "burning in effigy" was applied to those convicted in absentia or who had died in prison; in the latter case, their remains were burned in a coffin at the same time as the effigy, which was hung up for public display.
 Others sentenced to various punishments totalled 4,046, of whom 3,034 were men and 1,012 were women.
 According to the Chronista de Tissuary (Chronicles of Tiswadi), the last auto de fé was held in Goa on 7 February 1773.